If you’re a peanut lover, you will love this tofu with peanut sauce. Even if you are not a tofu lover.

 Here are several variations or adjustments you can try.

-- Garnish: some good ones are chopped cilantro or parsley, lime/lemon zest, pomegranate seeds (pictured), sesame seeds, chopped peanuts or water chestnuts.
+- Some good garnishes are chopped cilantro, green onion or parsley, lime/lemon zest, pomegranate seeds (pictured), sesame seeds, chopped peanuts or water chestnuts.
 Or whatever you like!

 - Instead of making the peanut sauce, buy a good brand at your local store.